5 Surprising Symptoms of Financial Stress (And 5 Helpful Solutions)

 5 surprising symptoms of financial stress (and 5 helpful solutions).
 The effects of financial stress can be devastating to your workforce.
 Learn what to look out for and how you can make a difference.

-Employee financial stress has been in the spotlight throughout 2024 amid continued inflation and economic uncertainty.
-In a survey of 2,000 Americans, MarketWatch found that 88 percent of respondents reported feeling some form of financial strain and 65 percent felt that finances were the top source of stress in their lives.
+Employee financial stress was in the spotlight throughout 2024 amid continued inflation and economic uncertainty.
+In a survey of 2,000 Americans, MarketWatch found that 88 percent of respondents reported feeling some form of financial strain.
+65 percent felt that finances were the top source of stress in their lives.

 By now, it’s clear that employee financial stress is a significant issue.
 However the way that stress manifests often comes as a surprise to employers.

-The Qualified Plan Advisors’ 2024 Financial Wellness Survey found that 68 percent of the American workforce experiences financial stress, with respondents reporting a surprising range of negative symptoms.
+The Qualified Plan Advisors’ 2024 Financial Wellness Survey found that 68 percent of the American workforce experiences financial stress.
 Both mental health and sleep are the most negatively impacted, though personal relationships and physical health are also significantly affected by financial stress.

 Over 70 percent of employees agree or strongly agree that their employers have a responsibility to ensure employees remain financially well.
-Furthermore, nearly 70 percent of employees prioritize job opportunities that offer financial wellness programs as part of their benefits packages.
+Furthermore, nearly 70 percent of employees prioritize job opportunities that offer financial wellness programs.

 Here are five of the most surprising symptoms of financial stress that could be impacting your workforce — along with five helpful solutions to help keep your workforce financially healthy.